bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Yeah, of course.
 I guess if you have 50 authors, but that’s kind of crowding the boat.
 But essentially having more than one person really active in evangelizing the tech and getting the use cases out there.
-Now what I really liked about CHECKTEMPLATEVERIFY was all the tooling being built to prove it out.
+Now what I really liked about `OP_CHECKTEMPLATEVERIFY` was all the tooling being built to prove it out.
-And so that’s part of the effort here is with ANYPREVOUT, I don’t want to champion it right now from an activation perspective.
+And so that’s part of the effort here is with `ANYPREVOUT`, I don’t want to champion it right now from an activation perspective.
 I think the community is pretty split right now on what to do.
 But we can build the knowledge and build up the tooling.
 And also, side note, I’m going to eventually when I get this stuff all merged.
 And there’s a lot of preparatory work to get there, a lot of quality of life improvements for Core Lightning right now.
-But once I get there, then I can port this over to the Liquid Network, which already has the crazy covenant, powerful covenants, and I’ll essentially do an ANYPREVOUT widget.
+But once I get there, then I can port this over to the Liquid Network, which already has the crazy covenant, powerful covenants, and I’ll essentially do an `ANYPREVOUT` widget.
-So use introspection to emulate ANYPREVOUT and launch it there.
+So use introspection to emulate `ANYPREVOUT` and launch it there.
 So it’s simple.

 Murch: 00:31:21